Shariful4447/Dark-Pattern-Detection-Using-React-Tailwindcss-Landing-Page/README.md

 # Dark pattern-free websites contribute to a more trustworthy, user-friendly, and ethical online environment.
-We are dedicated towards providing an amazing service to our customers who wants to pave the path to an honest online presence.
+We are dedicated towards providing an amazing service to our customers who wants to pave the path to an honest online presence and dedicated customer services.